Wiltshire Council: Composition

-Six of the independent councillors sit together as a group; the seventh sits with the Labour councillor in a "Salisbury Independent and Labour" group.
+One Conservative councillor was initially elected as an Independent.
+Five of the independent councillors sit together as a group; the other two sit together in a "Salisbury Independent and Labour" group; the councillor elected for Labour in 2025 was expelled from the party in August 2026 due to his involvement in this group.
 One independent has joined the cabinet and the Lib Dem minority administration.
 The next election is due in 2029.

 Elections

 Since the last full review of boundaries in 2021 the county has been divided into 98 electoral divisions, each electing one councillor.
 Elections are held every four years.

 Premises

 The council is based at County Hall, Trowbridge, which was purpose-built for the council and was completed in 1940.
 It also has offices in Chippenham, Devizes and Salisbury.

 At the council's first official meeting in 1889 there was a debate about where the council should meet in future.
 The quarter sessions which preceded the county council had met in rotation at Devizes, Marlborough, Salisbury and Warminster, and some advocated that the council should similarly travel around.
 Others made the case that the rapidly growing town of Swindon should be one of the meeting places.
 It was decided that Trowbridge should be the meeting place; although not central to the county geographically, it had the best railway connections to other parts of the county, and there was also a large new Town Hall already under construction there which could serve as a meeting place.

 Arlington House, 72 Fore Street, Trowbridge: Council's headquarters 1896–1940.

 As it happened, the council did continue to hold meetings in other towns for the first few years, but gradually consolidated its offices and meeting place in Trowbridge.
 In 1896, the council acquired Arlington House at 72 Fore Street in Trowbridge to act as its offices.
 The building was extended in 1900 to include a dedicated council chamber, and was extended again in 1913.

 In 1930, the council decided to build a new county hall in Devizes, which is nearer the geographical centre of Wiltshire, but construction was delayed and in 1933 the decision was reversed.
 Instead a new County Hall was subsequently built on the former Trowbridge Town Football Club site on Bythesea Road in Trowbridge.
 The new building opened in 1940.

 In 2012 County Hall was renovated and expanded at a cost of about £24 million.
 Services provided to the public in the building include the Trowbridge library, and the main office of the council's Registration Service.